Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: The Set-up

+This corresponds to a {\it pure strategy} in game theory.
+While {\it mixed strategies} could also be considered here, we will leave it for future research.
+For convenience, we will often call $R\in \cU(\R^d)$ a {\it stopping policy} in the rest of the paper.

-It is worth noting that we do not restrict ourselves to Borel measurable or analytic stopping policies $R$, but allow for universally measurable ones.
-Such generality is important to our subsequent fixed-point formulation, as explained in Remark~\ref{why use cU} below.
-With $R\in \cU(\R^d)$, the measurability of $\tau_R$ is nontrivial.
-Indeed, if we had $R\in\B(\R^d)$, the classical debut theorem (see e.g. Theorem 2.1 in \cite{Bass10}) would imply that for any $t\ge 0$, $\{\tau_R\le t\}\in\F^\P_t$ for all $\P\in\fP(\Omega)$, which readily yields $\tau_R\in\T$.
-As the next result shows, much more care needs to be taken for $R\in \cU(\R^d)$.
+It is worth noting that we do not restrict ourselves to Borel measurable policies $R$, but allow for universally measurable ones.
+Such generality is essential to our subsequent fixed-point formulation \eqref{iteration}; see the detailed explanations in Section~\ref{why use cU} below.